 Every member of our community has the right to feel safe and respected; we will not tolerate any form of harassment.
-Harassment is any abuse of an individual or group based on ethnic origin, religious beliefs, race, sexual orientation, gender, age, or grade in school.
+Harassment is any abuse of an individual or group based on race, color, religion, sexual orientation, marital status, transgender status, national origin, ancestry, genetic information, age, disability, or grade in school.
 It includes both easily identified acts of verbal, written, or physical abuse, and equally damaging forms of harassment such as graffiti, epithets, stereotypical remarks of “humor,” or any behavior—regardless of intent—that contributes to the creation of a hostile environment.

 Bullying and Hazing

 Sensitivity, openness, and candor are important to an atmosphere in which students can grow.
 Impinging on the wellbeing or violating the rights of others is not tolerated.
 Any incidents involving sexual or any other harassment, racial, religious, or ethnic intolerance, physical injuries or threats, and fighting will be dealt with as disciplinary matters.
 Furthermore, the community does not tolerate humiliating or potentially harmful “rites of passage” or “initiations” and such behaviors will also be treated as disciplinary matters.

 All community members should review Deerfield’s Anti-Bullying and Harassment Policy.